 At the age of 39, the FDR experienced a severe attack of polio, resulting in total paralysis of both legs.
 He funded extensive polio research, which led to the creation of its vaccine.
 One of Roosevelt’s main health problems began in 1944, when he started showing signs of anorexia and weight loss.
 In 1945, Roosevelt experienced a severe pain in his head, which was diagnosed as a massive cerebral hemorrhage.
 He died shortly after.

 The 34th president endured three major medical crises during his two terms in office: heart attack, stroke, and Crohn’s disease.
 Eisenhower instructed his press secretary to inform the public of his condition after his heart attack in 1955.
 Six months before the election of 1956, Eisenhower was diagnosed with Crohn’s disease and underwent surgery, from which he recovered.
-One year later, the president suffered a mild stroke, which he was able to overcome.
+One year later, the president had a mild stroke, which he was able to overcome.

 Although this young president projected youth and vitality, he was in fact hiding a life-threatening disease.
-Even through his short term, Kennedy chose to keep secret his 1947 diagnosis of Addison’s disease—an incurable disorder of the adrenal glands.
-Due to chronic back pain and anxiety, he developed an addiction to painkillers, stimulants, and anti-anxiety medication.
+Even through his short term, Kennedy chose to keep secret his 1947 diagnosis of Addison’s disease — an incurable disorder of the adrenal glands.
+Due to chronic back pain and anxiety, he developed an addiction to painkillers, stimulants, and antianxiety medication.